 - The juvenile agrees not to violate any laws of the United States or any state, county, municipality, or other local laws.

-- Any special conditions including:
+- Any special conditions including but not limited to:

-a.
-Restitution to the victim(s) of any crime.
+- Restitution to the victim(s) of any crime.

 The filing of the Diversion Agreement with the Clerk of the District Court of Franklin County, Kansas, shall act as a general continuance of the proceedings until the conclusion of the Diversion Agreement.
 When the juvenile has successfully fulfilled the terms and conditions of the Diversion Agreement, the County Attorney shall move to have all of the charges against the juvenile dismissed with prejudice.
 If the juvenile fails to fulfill the terms and conditions of the agreement for diversion, the County Attorney will request that prosecution be resumed.
 After an appropriate hearing, the Court, upon finding that the Juvenile failed to fulfill the terms of the Diversion Agreement, may order the diversion terminated and resumption of the criminal proceedings on the original complaint.